chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 #### Kaplan-Meier (Product Limit) Estimator

 These survival probabilities can also be estimated and graphed using the KM estimator.
-Allison recommends reporting only the actuarial estimator, probably because it is more robust for larger samples.
+In this chapter, I will be reporting only the actuarial estimator, as it is more robust for larger samples.

 ``` r
 km.tenure <- survfit(Surv(TIME, Censor) ~ strata(EntryTENSTA), data = data,